Best Credit Cards in November 2024Articles

 2. Cabin type

-3. Which airline you are flying and/or booking through
+3. The airline you’re flying and/or booking through

 This is the case for airline miles earned with a specific airline.
 Many airlines offer co-branded credit cards that earn miles directly with their program.
 There are also credit cards that earn flexible points that you can transfer to airline miles, as well as cards that earn generic points that can offset the purchase cost of flights booked with any carrier.

-Free flights in business or first class start at around 25,000 miles and climb to well over 150,000 miles one-way.
-In most cases, the cost of a round-trip flight is approximately double what you see below.
+Free flights in business or first class start at around 15,000 miles and climb to well over 400,000 miles one-way.
+In most cases, the cost of a round-trip flight is approximately double.

 AirlineCoach/EconomyBusiness classFirst classPricing